 Walk – it’s free.
 No membership is required.
 You don’t need any fancy equipment, just some comfortable walking shoes.

-Start Gardening – This is one of the most therapeutic ways to relax, get in touch with nature, and also exercise at the same time.
+Start Gardening – This is one of the most therapeutic ways to relax, get in touch with nature, and exercise simultaneously.

 Take five-minute exercise breaks and do wall push-ups, squats, or any other arm or leg exercises.

 It doesn’t take much, just a little effort and a whole lot of determination.
 So go ahead, get to moving.
-Decide to change your life.
-Don’t wait, do it now.
+Don’t be a couch potato, be active.
+Decide to change your life, not tomorrow but today.